Get the latest from the N.C. Wildlife Resources Commission sent right to your inbox. Subscribe to one or both of two lists to choose from:

 It is illegal to take migratory game birds with the use or aid of salt, grain, fruit or any other bait.
 An area is considered baited for 10 days following the removal of all salt, grain or other feed.
 Migratory game birds may be hunted in agricultural areas where grain has been distributed as the result of normal agricultural operations.
 Information regarding agriculture and planting techniques may be obtained from a local N.C.
 Cooperative Extension Center.

-To locate dove fields on game lands, you can search the Wildlife Commission’s interactive Game Land Maps by county and address, and filter them by species or facilities.
+Locate dove fields on game lands by searching the Wildlife Commission’s interactive Game Land Maps by county and address.
+You can even filter them by species or facilities.
 Printable maps are also available.

 Game Land PDF Maps: